luca-martial/luca-martial.github.io/_pages/projects.md

 ### Ebay Car Sales Analysis
 *March 2019* | *Languages: Python*
 {% include figure image_path="/images/ebay_car.png" caption="
-**In this project, I worked with a dataset of used cars from eBay Kleinanzeigen, a [classifieds](https://en.wikipedia.org/wiki/Classified_advertising) section of the German eBay website.**
+In this project, I worked with a dataset of used cars from eBay Kleinanzeigen, a [classifieds](https://en.wikipedia.org/wiki/Classified_advertising) section of the German eBay website.<br/><br/>

-**The dataset was originally [scraped](https://en.wikipedia.org/wiki/Web_scraping) and uploaded to [Kaggle](https://www.kaggle.com/orgesleka/used-cars-database/data).
-A few modifications were made by [Dataquest](https://www.dataquest.io/) to the original dataset that was uploaded to Kaggle:**
+The dataset was originally [scraped](https://en.wikipedia.org/wiki/Web_scraping) and uploaded to [Kaggle](https://www.kaggle.com/orgesleka/used-cars-database/data).
+A few modifications were made by [Dataquest](https://www.dataquest.io/) to the original dataset that was uploaded to Kaggle:<br/><br/>

-- **The dataset was trimmed down to 50,000 data points from the full dataset**
+- The dataset was trimmed down to 50,000 data points from the full dataset**
-- **The dataset was dirtied a bit to more closely resemble what could be expected from a scraped dataset (the version uploaded to Kaggle was cleaned to be easier to work with)**
+- **The dataset was dirtied a bit to more closely resemble what could be expected from a scraped dataset (the version uploaded to Kaggle was cleaned to be easier to work with)<br/><br/>

-**This was done to allow data scientists to put into use their data cleaning skills.**
+This was done to allow data scientists to put into use their data cleaning skills.<br/><br/>

-**The aim of this project was to clean the data and analyze the included used car listings.**
+The aim of this project was to clean the data and analyze the included used car listings.<br/><br/>

-**Code can be viewed on [GitHub](https://github.com/luca-martial/Exploring-Ebay-Car-Sales-Data).**" %}
+Code can be viewed on [GitHub](https://github.com/luca-martial/Exploring-Ebay-Car-Sales-Data)." %}

 ### Profitable App Profiles for the App Store and Google Play Markets
 *February 2019* | *Languages: Python*
 {% include figure image_path="/images/app.png" caption="
 **Context: A company builds Android and iOS mobile apps that are free to download and install.
 Their main source of revenue consists of in-app ads.
-This means that the more users they get, the more people will be seeing the ads, the more revenue they will be able to generate.**
+This means that the more users they get, the more people will be seeing the ads, the more revenue they will be able to generate.**<br/><br/>

-**Goal: My goal was to help the company's developers understand what different kinds of apps are likely to attract more users on Google Play and the App Store.**
+**Goal: My goal was to help the company's developers understand what different kinds of apps are likely to attract more users on Google Play and the App Store.**<br/><br/>

 **Code can be viewed on [GitHub](https://github.com/luca-martial/Popular-Apps-Project).**"%}